codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why are pirates called pirates?
-Because they arrr!
+Why is it always hot in the corner of a room?
+Because a corner is 90 degrees.

 ## Daily Trivia

-Which of the following is NOT a computer science algorithm?
+What does AD stand for in relation to Windows Operating Systems?
- 1. Float Sort
+ 1. Alternative Drive
- 2. Quick Sort
+ 2. Active Directory
- 3. Merge Sort
+ 3. Automated Database
- 4. Bubble Sort
+ 4. Active Department

 <details>
   <summary>Answer</summary>
-  Float Sort
+  Active Directory
 </details>